Ameen-Sha-Cheerangan/s23-vulkan-support/README.md

 - Easy menu-driven interface with safety warnings and notices
 - Forces Vulkan rendering via ADB
 - Offers two modes for applying Vulkan:
-      Normal mode:  Only restarts key system apps (recommended for most users; avoids most issues) Aggressive mode:  More complete procedure;(force-stops most of the apps(some are excluded due to various reasons) and Relaunch Previously Running Apps and Widgets;)
+   - **Normal mode** :  Only restarts key system apps (recommended for most users; avoids most issues)
+   - **Aggressive mode** :  More complete procedure;(force-stops most of the apps(some are excluded due to various reasons) and Relaunch Previously Running Apps and Widgets;)
                         I have fixed most of the bugs known except, gallery frame not loading.
-- Blacklist apps from Game Driver (based on [Reddit recommendation](https://www.reddit.com/r/GalaxyS23Ultra/comments/1kgnzru/comment/mr0qdd4/))
+- Blacklist apps from Game Driver to prevent crashes(based on [Reddit recommendation](https://www.reddit.com/r/GalaxyS23Ultra/comments/1kgnzru/comment/mr0qdd4/)), based on his recommend
 - Clear instructions and user prompts

 ---
 ## Vulkan Modes
-When you select "Switch to Vulkan", you will be prompted to choose how aggressive the script should be when stopping apps:

-- Normal Mode :
+### Basic Mode
-      Only restarts key system apps (SystemUI, Settings, Launcher, AOD, Keyboard).
+- Only restarts key system apps (SystemUI, Settings, Launcher, AOD, Keyboard)
-      This mode avoids the issues listed below and is suitable for nearly all users.
+- Quick (completes in seconds)
+- Suitable for users who want a fast application of Vulkan

+### Complete Mode
-- Aggressive Mode (Read the issues(section : System-Wide App Restart Issues)): force-stops most of the apps and relaunches previously running apps and widgets.
+- Force-stops most apps and intelligently relaunches previously running apps and widgets
-      This mode may cause the side effects described in Known Issues.
-      Recommended only if you need Vulkan applied to every app immediately.
+- More thorough application of Vulkan across the entire system
+- Takes slightly longer to complete (1-2 minutes)
+- Recommended for users who want the most comprehensive Vulkan implementation
+- All previously reported bugs have been fixed in this version
 ---

 ## Requirements

 - Linux PC